Understanding Hypersensitivity Pneumonitis: Causes and Symptoms

 Hypersensitivity Pneumonitis (HP) (aka farmer’s lung)

-Hypersensitivity pneumonitis (HP) is a disease which occurs when a person breathes in substances which cause their lungs to become inflamed.
-Examples of substances which cause inflammation (called antigens) are mold, dusts and chemicals.
-Although many people come into contact with these antigens at work or at home, only some will develop hypersensitivity pneumonitis.
+Hypersensitivity pneumonitis (HP) is a disease that occurs when a person breathes in substances that cause their lungs to become inflamed.
+Examples of substances that cause inflammation (called antigens) are mold, dusts, and chemicals.
+Although many people come into contact with these antigens at work or home, only some will develop hypersensitivity pneumonitis.
 In 2004, the Institutes of Medicine found sufficient evidence of a link between exposure to indoor mold and HP in susceptible patients.

 Hypersensitivity pneumonitis can be acute (short-term) or chronic (long-term).
 Symptoms of acute HP include chills, body aches, coughing, and chest tightness.
 After hours or days of no contact with the antigen, symptoms usually go away.
 However, if the antigen remains present, acute HP can develop into chronic HP.
 Chronic HP can cause a worsening cough, shortness of breath with physical activity, fatigue, and weight loss.
 Severe HP may cause clubbing, which is a widening and rounding of the tips of the fingers or toes.
 Researchers are still investigating why exposure to antigens causes HP in some people but not others.

-Although some medications (such as corticosteroids or prednisone) can control symptoms, HP is a clear case of an ounce of prevention being work a pound of cure.
-Preventing HP means avoiding exposure to the antigen which caused the initial acute case; if you are able to reduce or prevent contact with the antigen which caused your disease, you will succeed in preventing HP from developing.
-If you have been diagnosed with either acute or chronic HP, it is essential that you find out which antigen caused your illness and take steps to reduce or eliminate contact with that substance.
+Although some medications (such as corticosteroids or prednisone) can control symptoms, HP is a clear case of an ounce of prevention being worth a pound of cure.
+Preventing HP means avoiding exposure to the antigen that caused the initial acute case; if you are able to reduce or prevent contact with the antigen that caused your disease, you will succeed in preventing HP from developing.
+If you have been diagnosed with either acute or chronic HP, you must find out which antigen caused your illness and take steps to reduce or eliminate contact with that substance.

 Pulmonary Fibrosis (PF)